Last Updated on

-This is one of my older photos, the one I took 4 years ago while traveling in Italy.
-I tried to process it before on the couple of occasions, but I never was happy with the final results.
+This is one of my older photos, the one I took 4 years ago while traveling to Italy.
+I tried to process it before on a couple of occasions, but I never was happy with the final results.
 Years later, I decided to give it another try using my new and improved processing techniques.

 First, I used the HDR Pro module of Photoshop to merge 3 bracketed shots to HDR (check my free guide “Natural Looking HDR Workflow“).

-This is when I decided to use different processing technique only for the area of water.
-I described this technique in details in one of my tutorials Long Exposure Photography Without a Tripod.
+This is when I decided to use a different processing technique only for the area of water.
+I described this technique in detail in one of my tutorials Long Exposure Photography Without a Tripod.

 Before I could start, I had to equalize the exposures in all three bracketed shots.
 I used Lightroom feature Settings > Match Total Exposures (Develop mode) to achieve it.

 Step 2.
 I applied the Easy Cross Lightroom preset from my Landscape Preset Collection to all 3 images.
 The preset emphasized the gold color in the highlights and added green hues to the dark areas of the image, including water.

 Step 3.
 I selected 3 images in Lightroom and used command Edit In > Open As Layers In Photoshop